We rebuilt 80% of a real, later-acquired SaaS product in five days — to find out where competitive value actually lives.

-In 2024, a European company acquired Rinde — a Chilean expense management platform — for €2.8 billion.
-The question was simple: if the product is the moat, how long would it actually take to rebuild it from scratch using modern AI-assisted development?
+Rindegastos is a Santiago-built expense-management platform used by more than 4,500 companies; in 2025 it was acquired by Visma, the Norwegian software group that does €2.8 billion a year across two million customers.
+The question was simple: if the product is the moat, how long would it actually take to rebuild it from scratch with modern AI-assisted development?
 We decided to find out.

 Starting from a blank canvas, we built Rinde YNK — a fully functional expense management platform.
 AI-assisted coding, rapid prototyping, and deep domain knowledge compressed what would traditionally take months into a single work week.
 Receipt scanning, approval workflows, reporting dashboards, multi-currency support — the core feature set that enterprises pay for.